openstack/openstack-manuals/doc/common/cli-manage-images.rst

 ``--disk-format DISK_FORMAT``
   The disk format of the image.
-Acceptable formats are ami, ari, aki, vhd, vmdk, raw, qcow2, vdi, and iso.
+Acceptable formats are ami, ari, aki, vhd, vhdx, vmdk, raw, qcow2, vdi, and iso.

 ``--container-format CONTAINER_FORMAT``
   The container format of the image.
-Acceptable formats are ami, ari, aki, bare, docker, and ovf.
+Acceptable formats are ami, ari, aki, bare, docker, ova, and ovf.

 ``--owner TENANT_ID --size SIZE``
   The tenant who should own the image.
 The size of image data, in